 *Be sure you’re following on Instagram for even more valuable resources!*

 First up is the playground downtown!
 I don’t think this one still has a name just yet but it’s right by the science center.
 It’s small enough to keep them entertained but at the same entertaining enough for a good time.
-I personally love how there’s no mulch here & from the sound of things, these little guys love to play around in the mulch vs actually playing.
-Definitely worth checking out with your toddlers!
+I personally love how there’s no mulch here & from the sound of things, most moms would agree!
+Definitely worth visiting with your toddlers the next time you’re downtown!
 Check out my IG post about this one here: https://www.instagram.com/p/COOMHIyJhSg/

 A few people have recommended Lincoln Park in Tremont.
 It looks like this is another MULCH-FREE playground so that’s definitely toddler-friendly in my book!

 This playground might seem overwhelming at first glance but hear me out.
 Go early!
 We went around 8:30am & were only one of two families there.
 I have an older kiddo so he wasn’t really entertained with this one as much but I thought to myself this is a really nice playground for those easier to entertain (ie the younger crowd.)
 For toddlers, there’s a bunch of areas to just run around in & there’s also a sand/water/mud pit that could be highly entertaining if you want to just let loose & let the kids play.
 If you want to steer away from that mess, there’s other areas as well that are worth checking out.
 Check out my IG post about this one here: https://www.instagram.com/p/CQmmIiCpNEu/